 Arrive Dubrovnik.
 Depart Dubrovnik at 4.00pm for Slano, 37km north of Dubrovnik.

 Cruise to the idyllic island of Mljet (pronounced 'mil-yet').
 Covered in olive groves, vineyards and dense forest, Mljet is known as the greenest island of Croatia.
 Thirty-seven kilometres long, there are several villages, two salt water lakes and a Benedictine Monastery on St Mary Island.

+Leave Split this morning and pass between the islands of Brac and Solta on course for Hvar.
 Hvar’s gently rolling hills are painted brilliant purple by fields of lavender while lush vineyards nestle at the foot of the island’s ragged mountains.
 Explore the city of Hvar: the fortress perched on the hill above the old town, the Cathedral, Arsenal and the Franciscan Monastery.
-For dinner, your are spoilt for choice with lovely waterfront cafes.
-Depart for Bol on Brač Island.

 Supposedly the birthplace of Marco Polo, the medieval walled town of Korčula sits on a small headland.
 Wander the town’s narrow walkways lined with Venetian architecture and many monuments.
 Climb to the top of St Mark’s Cathedral for spectacular views of the town, the Peljesac peninsular and the sparkling Adriatic Sea.